When preparing for a job interview, you should be at the top of your game.

 1. Review the job description

 One of the first things you should do is research the role of the job you’re interviewing for.
-It’s important to demonstrate to your interviewer that you not only know and understand the role, but also that your skills, experience and qualifications can tie in well to the role.
+It’s important to demonstrate to your interviewer that you know and understand the role and that your skills, experience, and qualifications can tie in well to the role.
 Demonstrating that you’re the ideal candidate and just what the recruiters are looking for.